LSXPrime/soundflow-docs/src/content/docs/api-reference.md

 *   `CleanupAudioDevice()`: Abstract method to be implemented by derived classes to clean up audio device resources.
 *   `CreateDecoder(Stream stream)`: Creates an `ISoundDecoder` for the specific backend.
-*   `CreateEncoder(string filePath, EncodingFormat encodingFormat, SampleFormat sampleFormat, int encodingChannels, int sampleRate)`: Creates an `ISoundEncoder` for the specific backend.
+*   `CreateEncoder(Stream stream, EncodingFormat encodingFormat, SampleFormat sampleFormat, int encodingChannels, int sampleRate)`: Creates an `ISoundEncoder` for the specific backend.
 *   `Dispose(bool disposing)`: Releases resources used by the engine.
 *   `InitializeAudioDevice()`: Abstract method to be implemented by derived classes to initialize the audio device.
 *   `ProcessAudioData()`: Abstract method to be implemented by derived classes to perform the main audio processing loop.